carpentries-incubator/latex-novice-typesetting/_episodes/01-introduction.md

 > ## Challenge 1
 >
-> Look at the following $\LaTeX$ code and decide if it will compile as written.
+> Look at the following LaTeX code and decide if it will compile as written.
 > If you say no, decide why not.
 >
 > ```latex